lsst-dm/dmtn-308/index.rst

 - BigQuery is designed to scale out horizontally to multiple petabytes of data.
   - Storage and compute are decoupled, with data stored in Google's Colossus file system.
   - Compute resources, or "slots" in BigQuery terminology, are provisioned dynamically for each query, allowing for virtually unlimited, dynamic scaling to meet demand.
-- Of all the systems under consideration, **BigQuery has the highest scalability and most attractive feature set in this area.**
+- Of all the systems under consideration, **BigQuery has the best scalability and most attractive feature set in this area.**

 Operating Cost & Cost Predictability
 ------------------------------------